ionos-cloud/crossplane-provider-ionoscloud/docs/api/database-as-a-service/postgrescluster.md

 In order to configure the IONOS Cloud Resource, the user can set the `spec.forProvider` fields into the specification file for the resource instance.
 The required fields that need to be set can be found [here](#required-properties).
 Following, there is a list of all the properties:

+* `backupLocation` (string)
+	* description: The S3 location where the backups will be stored.
+	* possible values: "de";"eu-south-2";"eu-central-2"
 * `connections` (array)
 	* description: Connection - details about the network connection (datacenter, lan, CIDR) for your cluster.
 	* properties:
+		* `cidr` (string)
+			* description: The IP and subnet for your cluster.
+Note: the following IP ranges are unavailable: 10.233.64.0/18 10.233.0.0/18 10.233.114.0/24.
+		* `datacenterConfig` (object)
+			* description: DatacenterConfig contains information about the datacenter resource.
+			* properties:
+				* `datacenterId` (string)
+					* description: DatacenterID is the ID of the Datacenter on which the resource will be created.
+It needs to be provided via directly or via reference.
+					* format: uuid
+				* `datacenterIdRef` (object)
+					* description: DatacenterIDRef references to a Datacenter to retrieve its ID.
+					* properties:
+						* `name` (string)
+							* description: Name of the referenced object.
+						* `policy` (object)
+							* description: Policies for referencing.
+							* properties:
+								* `resolution` (string)
+									* description: Resolution specifies whether resolution of this reference is required.
+The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
+'Optional' means this reference will be a no-op if it cannot be resolved.
+									* default: "Required"
+									* possible values: "Required";"Optional"
+								* `resolve` (string)
+									* description: Resolve specifies when this reference should be resolved.
+The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
+Use 'Always' to resolve the reference on every reconcile.
+									* possible values: "Always";"IfNotPresent"
+					* required properties:
+						* `name`
+				* `datacenterIdSelector` (object)
+					* description: DatacenterIDSelector selects reference to a Datacenter to retrieve its DatacenterID.
+					* properties:
+						* `matchControllerRef` (boolean)
+							* description: MatchControllerRef ensures an object with the same controller reference as the selecting object is selected.
+						* `matchLabels` (object)
+							* description: MatchLabels ensures an object with matching labels is selected.
+						* `policy` (object)
+							* description: Policies for selection.
+							* properties:
+								* `resolution` (string)
+									* description: Resolution specifies whether resolution of this reference is required.
+The default is 'Required', which means the reconcile will fail if the reference cannot be resolved.
+'Optional' means this reference will be a no-op if it cannot be resolved.
+									* default: "Required"
+									* possible values: "Required";"Optional"
+								* `resolve` (string)
+									* description: Resolve specifies when this reference should be resolved.
+The default is 'IfNotPresent', which will attempt to resolve the reference only when the corresponding field is not present.
+Use 'Always' to resolve the reference on every reconcile.
+									* possible values: "Always";"IfNotPresent"
 		* `lanConfig` (object)
 			* description: LanConfig contains information about the lan resource.
 			* properties: